maekitalo/tntnet/tntnet/doc/man/ecpp.7.markdown

 `<%param>...</%param>`
   Defines parameter received from calling components.
-In contrast to query-parameters these vari‐ ables can be of any type.
+In contrast to query-parameters these variables can be of any type.
 The syntax (and the underlying technology) is the same like in scoped variables.
 See the description about scoped variables to see how to define parameters.
 The main difference is, that a parameter variable has no scope, since the parameter is